-While both articles do give you a very clear picture about what you should know about CBD, we’d like to chime in with a few more details that we trust you’ll find interesting – especially if you are just learning about CBD.
+While both articles do give you a very clear picture of what you should know about CBD, we’d like to chime in with a few more details that we trust you’ll find interesting – especially if you are just learning about cannabidiol (CBD).

-1. Yes, Cannabidiol is One of the Two Major Ingredients in Cannabis
+1. Cannabidiol is One of Two Major Ingredients in Cannabis

-You see, cannabis is often thought of as a recreational drug because of its best known variant, marijuana.
-However, what you may not know is that, while there is one particular component of marijuana – THC – that gives users their high, there are over 60 other components – like CBD – that have different effects on the human body and mind.
+You see, cannabis is often thought of as a recreational drug because of its best-known variant, marijuana.
+However, what you may not know is that, while there is one particular component of marijuana – THC – that gives users their high, there are over 100 other cannabinoids – like CBD – that have different effects on the human body and mind (3).

-While there are many differences between THC and CBD, one of the most obvious is that CBD is non-psychoactive.
-This one fact plays a large role in the fight for legalization of CBD for medical purposes.
+While there are many differences when considering CBD vs THC, one of the most obvious is that CBD is non-psychoactive.
+This one fact is what makes CBD legal in all states and across 100 other countries.

-4. And Cannabidiol Negates the Effects of Psychoactive THC
+4. Cannabidiol and the Effects of Psychoactive THC

-Many people believe that cannabidiol, like THC, needs to be smoked.
-CBD is available as an oil and, sometimes, as a pill.
-CBD oil used to treat intractable epilepsy, for example, is administered a few drops at a time with the help of a dropper.
+Another popular type, CBD tinctures, are administered a few drops at a time with the help of a dropper.
 No smoking is involved.

 There is a lot about CBD that is still being learned.
-Ongoing research is giving us fresh insight into how CBD affects us and how we can use those characteristics to our advantage.
+Ongoing research is giving us fresh insight into how CBD affects us and how we may be able to use those characteristics to our advantage.
 At the same time, there is a negative image that CBD has to overcome because of its ties with marijuana.
-If you would like to stay in touch, visit our resource pages for information on the latest Cannabidiol research and findings.
+If you would like to stay in touch, visit our blog for information on the latest cannabidiol research and relatable case studies.